-19 Query By Example (QBE)
+19 Query by example (QBE)

-The Query By Example (QBE) interface provides you with a streamlined, user-friendly, effective and efficient interface for creating SQL query strings.
+QBE is both a query language and the DBMaker database system including it.
+The query by example (QBE) interface provides you with a streamline, user-friendly, effective and efficient interface for creating SQL query strings.
 The interface will guide you through the creation of SQL query strings so that you need no previous programming knowledge.
 For advanced users the interface makes the creation of SQL query strings a quick and easy process.
-The QBE interface provides a number of functions to make the creation of SQL query strings a quickly completed task.
+The QBE interface provides a number of functions to make the creation of SQL query string a quickly completed task.
 These functions include: